 RSA: Was there ever a point when the dream seemed almost out of reach, and your family reminded you why you started?

-V.M: I wouldn’t say any dream of mine was out of reach because I know anything is possible.
-But yeah, I think that kind of reflects of why you started.
-You kind of look at the champion holding up that big trophy or imagine being number one or looking up to many idols.
-So I always believed that anything was possible and the sky’s the limit.
-So I think dreaming… Dreaming really big is super important because I think it’s just manifesting at the end of the day and working towards your goals and once you start to see some some changes that that kind of go in your favor that you kind of realize that your dreams are a lot closer than they are and I’ve always wanted to keep believing in myself.
+V.M: I’ve never felt that any dream of mine was out of reach because I truly believe anything is possible.
+From the very beginning, seeing champions hold up trophies, imagining being number one, or looking up to my idols inspired me.
+I’ve always believed that the sky’s the limit.
+Dreaming big is so important, it’s about manifesting your goals and working toward them.
+As you start to see progress and things moving in your favor, you realize that your dreams are much closer than you imagined.
+I’ve always wanted to keep believing in myself and pushing forward.

 RSA: This RollingStone Africa shoot is your very first editorial and cover.
 On the court we see the competitor, how was it to step into this space of artistry, fashion, and storytelling for the first time?